Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_actions.rst

                     config.directory_name,
                 ]

-The above action would fail pydantic validation as the discriminator "node_folder_create" is already used by the `NodeFolderCreateAction`, and would create a duplicate listing within `AbstractAction._registry`.
+The above action would fail pydantic validation as the discriminator "node-folder-create" is already used by the `NodeFolderCreateAction`, and would create a duplicate listing within `AbstractAction._registry`.

 form_request method